2022 Board of Directors

 In the fall of 2005, a grateful patient of acupuncture, Trudy McAlister, became interested in donating to a scholarship program for students of Acupuncture and Oriental Medicine.
-When she discovered that there was no scholarship fund for students of acupuncture, she decided she would start one.
-Trudy’s idea was that a national scholarship fund should be established, and then she and others could help students by donating to the Fund.
-She also decided to endow the fund with a percentage from her final estate along with donations she has given each year.
+When she discovered from her acupuncturist, Dr. Gene Bruno, that there was no scholarship fund for students of acupuncture, she asked him if he would help her start one.
+Trudy’s worked with Dr. Bruno and they established the first national scholarship fund of students of Acupuncture and Oriental medicine.
+Trudy also decided to endow the fund with a percentage from her final estate along with donations she has given each year.
 That same year, Trudy received the Patient of the Year Award from the AAOM for her philanthropic work.

 Trudy’s dream of a scholarship fund became a reality.
 Trudy has contributed thousands of dollars to the fund to the benefit of the awardees that receive the scholarships each hear.